by Kathy Eugster, MA

 Why use the playtime skills outside of playtime in everyday life situations?

-Each of the nine playtime skills I have identified in my eBooks has a positive impact on children’s development.
+Each of the nine playtime skills I have identified in my book has a positive impact on children’s development.
 Let’s look at how you can incorporate these skills into real life situations.

 Describing Skill: